A brief introduction

 Subtypes

-So what kinds of anime are there?
-In theory you could make an anime about anything, but like everyone else, the Japanese need to actually sell things to make a living.
-So while there are limitless possibilities for anime, in practice it's settled into a few categories which Japanese animation has excelled at as an industry Anime can do the regular basic film categories such as horror, and romance, but in particular tends to excel in science fiction, fantasy, comedy, and action/adventure.
-While there is a lot of anime for adults, and some for kids too, one of the biggest market segments is actually targeted at teenagers - something almost ignored here in the west.
-This is probably one of the big reasons that anime has made inroads here, due to the large and nearly untapped market for teens, although even those titles are easily appreciated by others outside of that age group.
-Lastly, there is also pornographic anime, which is usually referred to as Hentai anime (see page on that topic for specifics).
+What kinds of anime are there?
+In theory anime could be about anything, but like everyone else, the Japanese need to actually sell things to make a living.
+While there are limitless possibilities, in practice anime settled into a few categories which the industry has excelled at.
+Anime can cover the same basics as films, but most often caters towards science fiction, fantasy, comedy, romance and action/adventure.
+While there is anime for adults, and kids, teenagers are one biggest target demographics - largely ignored in the west, and probably a big part on why anime has made inroads here (although these titles are easily appreciated by those outside that age group).
+Lastly, there is also pornographic anime, referred to as Hentai anime.

 While big budget movies tend to concentrate on special effects, anime often goes out of its way to show even seemingly simple things in an artistic way.
-Likewise story lines can often seem refreshing and much more daring than would readily be accepted in the average Hollywood movie.
+Likewise stories can be refreshing and much more daring than would be readily accepted in the average Hollywood movie.
 It's something to be watched, and something to be heard, and understood (via plot) but even taking all these things into consideration, anime is very much it's own thing - not simply all these things put together in a way you might expect.
 But even anime has its lemons, and while a title may be good, it might not suit your interest.
 While it's not for everyone, there's probably an anime title that suits your tastes if you can find it.

 Samples:

-So I wonder if anyone could get an overview of anime without ever seeing it.
-My conclusion was simply no. And for that matter you'd have to watch a fair amount of anime to get a good idea of what it's really about.
-But with that in mind, I thought that perhaps it would be nice to see a visual sampling of anime, just to see what it looks like.
-Much if not MOST anime is available dubbed in the English language, but my preference is Japanese language with English subtitles which the samples here reflect.
-Keep in mind that it's hard to get much drama or comedy in extremely short clips, so there's limits on kind of stuff I could put in these samples.
+I wondered if anyone could get an overview of anime without ever seeing it.
+My conclusion was simply no, and you'd have to watch a fair amount to get a good idea of what it's really about.
+With that in mind, I thought a visual sampling of anime might help, just to see what it looks like.
+Much if not MOST anime is available dubbed in the English.
+My preference is Japanese with English subtitles which the samples reflect.
+Keep in mind it's hard to get much drama or comedy in short clips, so sample content is pretty limited.